Pancreatic cancer can now be advantageously treated by different types of cell-based immune therapy.

 Welcome: I’m Grace Gawler, Cancer Navigator & Patient Advocate.

 I’ve now worked with cancer patients for 43 years.
-As we approach 2018, I am able to help pancreatic cancer patients access the best of what is commonly called precision medicine.
+I am able to help pancreatic cancer patients access the best of what is commonly called precision medicine.

 (personalised or targeted medicine)